rintnetwork/front-end/src/content/rey/get-involved/medalla-data-challenge/index.md

   - [Lighthouse](https://github.com/sigp/lighthouse/) by Sigma Prime ([discord](https://discord.gg/cyAszAh))
 - Experiment with a client API for single node statistics.
 - Experiment with [rumor](https://github.com/protolambda/rumor) to get data from group of clients.
-  - rumor is an interactive shell to run the rnt network stack, attach to testnets, debug clients, and extract data for tooling.
+  - rumor is an interactive shell to run the rey network stack, attach to testnets, debug clients, and extract data for tooling.
 - Dig around a block explorer:
   - [`Beaconcha.in`](https://beaconcha.in/)
   - [`BeaconScan`](https://beaconscan.com/)